Advertisements

 Solution

-When people form organizations with the objective of achieving political power and participate in the electoral process, such organizations are called political parties.
+When people form organisations with the objective of achieving political power and participate in the electoral process, such organisations are called political parties.

 The major characteristics of political parties are:

-- To pursue an ideology - A party’s stand on certain social issues defines its ideology.
-In modern times, most political parties have similar ideologies which make it difficult for the common voter to decide whom to support.
+- To pursue an ideology: A party’s stand on certain social issues defines its ideology.
+In modern times, most political parties have similar ideologies, which makes it difficult for the common voter to decide whom to support.

-- To have a common agenda - On the basis of their ideologies, parties prepare their agendas.
-They aim to garner public support for their agenda in order to win elections and implement them.
+- To have a common agenda: On the basis of their ideologies, parties prepare their agendas.
+They aim to garner public support for their agenda in order to win elections and implement it.

 APPEARS IN